Support us | Visit us | Contact us

 The Brian Mercer Awards were established by the Society in 2001 as the result of a generous bequest received from the late Dr Brian Mercer.
 Dr Mercer was an enthusiastic inventor and entrepreneur and these awards aim to encourage these qualities in the next generation of scientists.

-The scheme covers the built environment, clean technology, energy and nanoscience and nanotechnology.
+The scheme covers the built environment, clean technology, energy and nanoscience, nanotechnology and biomedical sciences.

 The applicant must: